 One method used to engage Traditional Owners and community members was the 'Pins in Maps' activity.
 Participants were asked to place a coloured pin in a map to represent their values/uses at the various wetlands.
 The coloured pins corresponded to four categories: recreation, flora/fauna, water, and other (Figure.4).
 More than 300 responses were collected by undertaking this activity at a wide range of community engagement events including on-Country visits, drop-in sessions, citizen science activities, and local markets.
 Additionally, the 'Pins in Maps' activity proved to be an engaging method to initiate place-based conversations about environmental water.

-Figure 6.1 Pins in Maps engagement activity
+Figure 6.1 Community members participating in the Pins in Map activity at the Wimmera Mallee Pipeline Community